jliljebl/flowblade/README.md

 # Releases

-**Latest release:** Flowblade Movie Editor 1.6 was released on March 2, 2016.
+**Latest release:** Flowblade Movie Editor 1.8 was released on September 19, 2016.

-**Next release:** Flowblade Movie Editor 1.8 will be out on September 2016.
+**Next release:** Flowblade Movie Editor 1.10 will be out on December 2016.

 # Installing Flowblade